 - Don't take too much on - you don't have to say yes to every social activity or study group.
 Make time to relax and do something you enjoy.

 - Set achievable goals - mental health struggles can make simple tasks feel overwhelming so don't overload yourself.

 - Keep in touch - you might not always feel like it but maintaining social connections is vital.
 Don't isolate yourself.

 - Drink sensibly - alcohol is a depressant so keep a check on your consumption levels.

 - Join a club or society - spending time with like-mined people doing something you enjoy can be a great mood-booster.
 It can also provide a sense of community and friendship, which is great if you're feeling lonely or homesick.

 - Download some apps - there are lots of apps that can help with your mental health such as Headspace, Calm, Calm Harm, Student Health App, Stress and Anxiety Companion and WorryTree.

-- Find outlets that work for you - 'this could be running, baking, arts and crafts or writing - whatever makes you feel better,' says Marwah.
+- Find outlets that work for you - be it running, baking, crafts, colouring or Lego - whatever takes your mind off things and makes you feel better.